 build-resource-proxy¶

-Tool that compiles and links a resource proxy for a specific XA
+Tool that compiles and links a resource proxy for a specific XA resource.

-XA specification uses the term resource proxy, hence casual
+XA specification uses the term resource proxy, hence casual uses the same term.
+If you have experience with Tuxedo, this is the same thing as TMS

 prerequisites¶

-is set to the install path.
+casual is installed and CASUAL_HOME is set to the install path.

-The wanted resources have to be configured in $CASUAL_HOME/configuration/resources.(yaml|json|xml...)
+The wanted resources have to be configured in $CASUAL_HOME/configuration/resources.(yaml|json|xml...).

 example¶

-Lets say we have configured a db2 resource in $CASUAL_HOME/configuration/resources.yaml
+Lets say we have configured a db2 resource in $CASUAL_HOME/configuration/resources.yaml:

 resources: